I hope your new year is off to a great start! Here's what we are going to cover this month ...

 Birdville (Serving North Richland Hills, Richland Watauga, and Haltom City)

-President-Elect Kevin Sellers is leading the effort to establish a new stand-alone club focused on attracting veterans, and individuals with a heart for recognizing, honoring and serving veterans.
+President-Elect Kevin Sellers is leading the effort to establish a new stand-alone club focused on supporting veterans.

 The Colony (NEW Club Opportunity)

-We are in the initial stages of looking into forming a club in The Colony.
-If you know of people in this area who would be potential Rotarians, please contact DGE Angie Cox.
+We are in the initial stages of forming a club in The Colony.
+If you know of people in this area who would be potential Rotarians, please contact DGE Angie Cox - angiecoxrotary5790@gmail.com.

 Denton-Lake Cities (considering a Companion club)

-Denton-Lake Cities has updated their Strategic Plan to include starting a companion impact club in relationship to a local realty office.
-Denton-Lake Cities is being creative and innovative!
+Denton-Lake Cities has updated their Strategic Plan to include starting a companion club!

 If you have ideas about expanding your club or launching a new or companion club, contact District Membership Chair Kurt Bartley and the District Membership Success Team.
 They are ready to partner with you to GROW ROTARY!